absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 Let's define our own page template.

 Inside `resources/views/pages`, we will create a folder called `inspire`, and inside of it, a `book` folder.
-The views organization is your to implement when building your own website.
+The views organization is yours to implement when building your own website.
 We will keep it simple and URL-related for now, so you won't get lost through this assignment.
 Feel free to explore the best ways to organize your application.